RomeoT87/Line-Follower-and-Object-Avoidance/README.md

 # Code Details:

-the project contain one file (LineFollower-ObjectAvoidance.ino) which controls the car and sensors. the code starts by the varialbles and the pins to use on the Arduino.
+the project contain one file (LineFollower_ObjectAvoidance.ino) which controls the car and sensors. the code starts by the varialbles and the pins to use on the Arduino.

 code example: